AndrienkoAleksandr/che-machine-exec/README.md

 ```

 # Test che-machine-exec with help che-theia-terminal-extension
 Eclipse CHE workspace created from Theia stack contains included che-theia-terminal-extension.
-With help this extension you can test che-machine-exec.
+With help this extension You can test che-machine-exec.

 Create new terminal with help main menu of the Theia: `File` => `New multy-machine terminal`.
 After that IDE will propose You select machine to creation terminal.
 Select one of the machines by click.
 After that Theia should create new terminal on the bottom panel.

 # Test che-machine-exec with help che-theia-task-plugin

 Eclipse CHE workspace created from Theia stack contains included che-theia-task-plugin.
-With help this plugin you can test che-machine-exec.
+With help this plugin You can test che-machine-exec.
-Also you can create new Theia task for your project.
-In the project root create folder `.theia`.
+Create new Theia task for your project: un the project root create folder `.theia`.
 Create `tasks.json` file in the folder `.theia` with such content:

 ```bash
 {